-The SENDCo has weekly meetings with the Director of SEND who works closely with the Senior Leadership Team and keeping them updated and informed about the wellbeing, progress and attainment of students with SEND.
+The Director of SEND works closely with the Senior Leadership Team keeping them updated and informed about the wellbeing, progress and attainment of students with SEND.

-The SENDCo operates an 'open door' policy and encourages parents/carers to make contact whenever they feel the need, via telephone or in person, to help us evaluate the effectiveness of the provision that their child is receiving.
-We hold termly parent/carer events to more formally review individual support for students with SEND and we also encourage students to communicate with SEND staff regarding their needs and provision.
+The Director of SEND and Deputy SENDCo operate an 'open door' policy and encourage parents/carers to make contact whenever they feel the need, via telephone or in person, to help us evaluate the effectiveness of the provision that their child is receiving.
+We hold termly parent/carer events to more formally review individual support for students with EHCPs and we also encourage students to communicate with SEND staff regarding their needs and provision.

-We report termly at Local Governing Body (LGB) and Ormiston Academes Trust (OAT) Strategic Progress Board (SPB) meetings to review what is working well and what future improvements can be made.
-Student, staff and parent questionnaires are used alongside learning walks, lesson observations and book scrutiny, as part of the academy monitoring and evaluation cycle.
+We report termly at Local Governing Body (LGB) and Ormiston Academies Trust (OAT) Strategic Progress Board (SPB) meetings to review what is working well and what future improvements can be made.
+Student, staff and parent questionnaires are used alongside learning walks, lesson observations, and book scrutiny, as part of the academy monitoring and evaluation cycle.
 Academy data is used to enable us to compare how we are performing against other schools in the Local Authority and) nationally.

-The Director of SEND and SENDCo produce a detailed OAT SEND Self-Evaluation Framework (SEF) document and action plan to identify strengths and areas for improvement/development.
+The Director of SEND & Deputy SENDCo produce a detailed OAT SEND Self-Evaluation Framework (SEF) document and action plan to identify strengths and areas for improvement/development.